 Of course, there’s nothing wrong with an off-the-peg polyester tie for work or less formal occasions.
 But the stiff, less malleable material of cheaper ties can make it harder to tie the knot neatly.
 And when it comes to colors, simplicity is the key.

 Baker-Collingwood agrees.
 “A nice silk or slim material will define a beautiful looking half Windsor knot.
 This is because you want to achieve the dimple effect we see in half Windsors.”

-But what about colour?
-“A dark tie over a light coloured shirt gives this knot the best opportunity to show off it’s silhouette perfectly,” says Pickles.
+But what about color?
+“A dark tie over a light-coloured shirt gives this knot the best opportunity to show off it’s silhouette perfectly,” says Pickles.
 “Think Rat Pack and JFK in the 1960s.
-My favourite is a navy suit, with a navy tie – possibly with a preppy stripe – in a half Windsor knot, and crisp white shirt.”
+My favorite is a navy suit, with a navy tie – possibly with a preppy stripe – in a half Windsor knot, and crisp white shirt.”

 It’s one of the unfortunate realities of life, that not everyone’s face will suit every style or item of clothing.
 But you’re in luck.
 Whatever face shape you’ve be lumbered with, the half Windsor should be a winner.

 “This knot is an all-rounder,” says Pickles.
 “It doesn’t discriminate between face shapes.
 If you’re a big guy though, it might be too small.
 We don’t want your tie knot to look like a pea on a drum, so see full Windsor or tie the half Windsor knot loosely.”